viswa2/DevOps/aws-fundamentals/README.md

 Compared to block storage and object storage, file storage is ideal for use cases in which many services and resources need to access the same data at the same time.

 `Amazon Elastic File System (Amazon EFS)` is a scalable file system used with AWS Cloud services and on-premises resources.
 As you add and remove files, Amazon EFS grows and shrinks automatically.
 It can scale on demand to petabytes without disrupting applications.

+`Amazon EFS` is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.
+Amazon EC2 instances can access your file system across AZs, regions, and VPCs, while on-premises servers can access using AWS Direct Connect or AWS VPN.

 ## Amazon Relational Database Service (Amazon RDS) ##